Canadian Controlled Private Corporation

 Absolutely!
 One can be the sole shareholder, Director and Officer in a corporation.

-Quorum is the minimum number of Directors that the Board of Directors must have present in order to pass a resolution.
+(2) Quorum: Quorum is the minimum number of Directors that the Board of Directors must have present in order to pass a resolution.
 A Board of Directors can continue to govern when Directors are missing, so long as quorum is achieved.
-When quorum is not achieved, the Board of Directors can continue to govern the business in limited ways, but may not pass resolutions that are required for many of the Board’s most crucial responsibilities. (fix this part up!)
+When quorum is not achieved, the Board of Directors can continue to govern the business in limited ways, but may not pass resolutions that are required for many of the Board’s most crucial responsibilities.

 (3) Other Director Requirements: